Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Picnickers at Stonehenge| ©Stonehenge Stone Circle

-The peak tourist season in London takes place in the summer, which means the city is packed with tourists, hotels are bursting at the seams and prices soar.
+The peak tourist season in London takes place in summer, which means the city is packed with tourists, hotels are bursting at the seams and prices soar.

 However, compared to June, July and August, September is a quieter month as the new school year begins and many visitors return to their places of origin.